anvbis/trivialize/README.md

 Running the tool against the above regression will result in it performing several passes of the minimizer against the internal reducer suite.

-This provides a much simpler proof-of-concept.
-In this example, the original regression has been reduced by almost 70%, from 165 AST nodes at the start, to only 52 at the end.

 ```
 $ ./trivialize.js --script examples/cve-2020-16040/regression.js --rename-variables